Lou Reed producer Hal Willner dies aged 64

 He is said to have passed away after suffering complications related to the coronavirus.
 An official cause of death has not been established at the time of writing.

-Willner’s death was confirmed by Variety earlier this evening (April 7).
-Late last month (March 28) he posted a map depicting COVID-19 cases across the United States, with New York as the virus’ epicentre.
+The news was confirmed by Variety earlier this evening (April 7).
+Late last month (March 28) Willner posted a map depicting COVID-19 cases across the United States, with New York seen as the virus’ epicentre.

 I always wanted to have a number one – but not this .
 Pure Arch Oboler with Serling added .
 In bed on upper west side .
 H pic.twitter.com/zEqZmqmlWk